Leksands IF

-Leksands Idrottsförening is a Swedish ice hockey team from the town of Leksand in the region of Dalarna.
-The team plays in the top-tier league, SHL, after succeeding through the 2019 SHL qualifiers and thus earning promotion to the SHL.
+Leksands Idrottsförening is a Swedish professional ice hockey team from the town of Leksand in the region of Dalarna.
+The team plays in the top-tier league, Swedish Hockey League (SHL), after succeeding through the 2019 SHL qualifiers and thus earning promotion to the SHL.
 The club's home arena is Tegera Arena, which seats 7,650 spectators.

 History

 The club was formed on 13 August 1919, originally playing bandy and ski competitions.
 In 1920 they also took up football.

 The first hockey game was played in 1938, when they beat Mora IK 11–0, and this sport is now the only sport the club competes in.
 Despite the fact that the town of Leksand only has 6,000 inhabitants, Leksands IF is one of the most popular teams in Sweden, and the team averages over 4,000 spectators per game in their home arena despite playing in the second tier.
 Leksand played in the top hockey division in Sweden from 1951 until 2001.
 The club was very successful between 1969 and 1975, when they became Swedish champions four times (1969, 1973–1975).
 Before the current top division, Elitserien (now known as the SHL), was formed prior to the 1975–76 season, they had been the runners-up four times: 1959, 1964, 1971 and 1972.
 Leksand has never become SHL champions despite winning the SHL's regular season in 1980, 1994 and 1997, and being the runners-up in 1989.
 In 2001, they were the club with the second most consecutive seasons in the highest division at that point (the record is held by Södertälje SK, with 53 consecutive seasons between 1925 and 1978).

 Following the relegation to HockeyAllsvenskan in April 2001, Leksand commuted between the top and second divisions until 2005–06, when the team was relegated to the second tier again, where they would find themselves until the 2012–13 season.

 For the 2007–08 season, Leksand signed former NHL goaltender Ed Belfour in an attempt to regain top league status.
 After winning the second league with relative ease, the team failed in the final qualification stage, Kvalserien, to gain promotion.
 Ed Belfour retired after the 2007–08 season.